Appalachian Trail Hiking Gear & Planning

 Food

-Click here for a pic of the types of foods that I’ll be bringing.
+Click here for a pic of the general types of foods that I’ll be bringing.

 Drinks: